Vladimir Korepin: Educational background

-In 1985, he received a doctor of sciences degree in mathematical physics.
+In 1985, he received a Doctor of Science degree in mathematical physics.

 Contributions to physics

 Korepin has made contributions to several fields of theoretical physics.
 Although he is best known for his involvement in condensed matter physics and mathematical physics, he significantly contributed to quantum gravity as well.
 In recent years, his work has focused on aspects of condensed matter physics relevant for quantum information.

 Condensed matter

 Among his contributions to condensed matter physics, we mention his studies on low-dimensional quantum gases.
 In particular, the 1D Hubbard model of strongly correlated fermions, and the 1D Bose gas with delta potential interactions.

 In 1979, Korepin presented a solution of the massive Thirring model in one space and one time dimension using the Bethe ansatz.
 In this work, he provided the exact calculation of the mass spectrum and the scattering matrix.

 He studied solitons in the sine-Gordon model.
 He determined their mass and scattering matrix, both semiclassically and to one loop corrections.

 Together with Anatoly Izergin, he discovered the 19-vertex model (sometimes called the Izergin-Korepin model).

 In 1993, together with A. R. Its, Izergin and N. A. Slavnov, he calculated space, time and temperature dependent correlation functions in the XX spin chain.
 The exponential decay in space and time separation of the correlation functions was calculated explicitly.